 — Rachel M., mother of a Guilford High School student

-We receive more calls about math than every other subject combined.
+At the Learning Consultants we receive more calls about math than every other subject combined.

-There is a crucial distinction between what The Learning Consultants does and what other tutoring organizations in the area provide.
+That phrasing is a crucial distinction between what The Learning Consultants does and what other tutoring organizations in the area provide.
 Larger franchises typically hire talented math students as tutors, most of them are students looking for extra money.
 While they are good at math, many are not particularly good at teaching math.

 Why do so many students complain about math teachers?

 The reason is simple.
 Capable mathematicians rely heavily on their logical/analytical abilities and sometimes have under-developed verbal/linguistic abilities.
 Great English teachers, on the other hand, typically have well-developed verbal abilities and are naturally better communicators.
 We have found, as a generality, all math teachers love math but only some like to teach.